Biology Week is a great opportunity to encourage enthusiasm for biology in and around the curriculum. Here are some ways you can get involved.

 What is a BioArtAttack?
 Your entry can be anything from drawings and sculptures to models and collages of any scale.
 The piece of art created can be entered by an individual or as a group, including classes, lab groups or any group of biology enthusiasts.

-Anything and everything creative is eligible for submission, just send us photos of your masterpieces via our online submission form.
+Anything and everything creative is eligible for submission, just send us photos of your masterpieces via our online submission form (available in September).

 #iamabiologist: when biologists take over twitter